-• Efforts the school district makes to seek parent input in making decisions for the school district and each school site
+Efforts the school district makes to seek parent input in making decisions for the school district and each school site

-Opportunities for Parental Involvement (School Year 2018-19)
+Opportunities for Parental Involvement (School Year 2019-20)

 Parents are encouraged to get involved in their child's learning environment either by volunteering in the classroom, participating in a decision-making group, or simply attending school events.
 CMI has retained the services of a full-time bilingual Parent Liaison who coordinates all the parent volunteer activities, events and programs.
-Parents stay informed on upcoming events and school activities through our PTA, letters home, parent conferences, progress reports, the school marquee, school website, Blackboard (automated telephone messaging system), and daily emails to parents called "Daily Briefing".
+Parents stay informed on upcoming events and school activities through our email, phone calls, facebook page and letters home, parent conferences, progress reports, the school marquee, school website, Blackboard (automated telephone messaging system), and daily emails to parents called "Daily Briefing".
 Contact the assistant principal at (951) 443-2731 for more information on how to become involved in your child's learning environment.
 Parents can access the student database through Parent Portal and teacher websites such as Haiku and Google Classroom.